-- whether it is an interest on their own account, or on that of third parties (specifying the identity of the person, as well as the characteristics and origin of the relationship); - the origin and nature (economic, regarding image or some other kind) of their interest; - the terms of the interest, with particular regard to the terms of the relationship (and in particular, of the potential conflict) with the interest of the company; - the qualitative and quantitative extent of the interest, providing for this purpose all appropriate descriptive elements to enable their colleagues, individually and collectively, to always be able to operate in an aware and informed way.
+- whether it is an interest on their own account, or on that of third parties (specifying the identity of the person, as well as the characteristics and origin of the relationship); - the origin and nature (economic, regarding image or some other kind) of their interest; - the terms of the interest, with particular regard to the terms of the relationship (and in particular, of the potential conflict) with the interest of the Company; - the qualitative and quantitative extent of the interest, providing for this purpose all appropriate descriptive elements to enable their colleagues, individually and collectively, to always be able to operate in an aware and informed way.

-Pursuant to the Regulation of the Board of Directors - recently amended by the Board resolution of 9 November 2022 - a Director who has, on their own behalf or on behalf of third parties, an interest in a certain transaction, must abstain from taking part in the discussion and voting on the transaction in question, leaving the meeting, without prejudice to the right of the Board of Directors to resolve that, in the interest of the Company, they may participate in the discussion, without prejudice to the obligation to abstain from voting.
+Pursuant to the Regulations of the Board of Directors - recently amended by the Board's resolution of December 14, 2023 - any Director who declares to have an interest, on his/her own behalf or on behalf of third parties, in conflict with that of the Company in relation to certain acts, transactions and/or facts, must abstain from taking part in the discussion and voting on resolutions relating to such acts, transactions and/or facts.
+The Board of Directors may decide, with the abstention of the person concerned, that he/she may participate in the discussion in the interests of the Company, notwithstanding his/her obligation to abstain from voting.
 In addition, the Regulation of the Board of Directors identify further safeguards applicable in specific situations of potential conflict of interest.

-In compliance with the Consob Related Parties Regulation, the Company has adopted a procedure for carrying out transactions with related parties3), available at www.gruppotim.it/it/gruppo/governance/strumenti-governance/altri-codici-procedure.html.
+In compliance with the Consob Related Parties Regulation, the Company has adopted a procedure for carrying out transactions with related parties6), available at www.gruppotim.it/it/gruppo/governance/strumenti-governance/altricodici-procedure.html.